chimericdream/worldofpannotia.com/src/_special_abilities/poison.md

     _Type:_ The poison's method of delivery (contact, ingested, inhaled, or via an injury) and the Fortitude save DC to avoid the poison's damage.

     _Initial Damage:_ The damage the character takes immediately upon failing his saving throw against this poison.
 Ability damage is temporary unless marked with an asterisk (*), in which case the loss is a permanent drain.
-Paralysis lasts for 2d6 minutes.
+Paralysis lasts for {% die_roll 2 6 0 %} minutes.

     _Secondary Damage:_ The amount of damage the character takes 1 minute after exposure as a result of the poisoning, if he fails a second saving throw.
-Unconsciousness lasts for 1d3 hours.
+Unconsciousness lasts for {% die_roll 1 3 0 %} hours.
 Ability damage marked with an asterisk is permanent drain instead of temporary damage.

     _Price:_ The cost of one dose (one vial) of the poison.
 It is not possible to use or apply poison in any quantity smaller than one dose.
 The purchase and possession of poison is always illegal, and even in big cities it can be obtained only from specialized, less than reputable sources.